rweigel/phys513/2023/hw.md

 # HW 8

+Due Thursday, October 26th at 11:59 pm.
+Save your answers in a single file named `HW8.pdf` and upload to your GitHub repository.

 ## Inductance of a Rectangular Duct

 A rectangular duct carries a net current of $I = Kl$ in the direction shown.
 A series of current supplies along the infinitesimal gap is driving the current.
 The conducting material of the duct has a small enough thickness that the current can be treated as flowing on a sheet.
 Ignore the subscript $1$ on the variables in the following diagram.